jeon9677/BayesCGLM/README.md

 # Python codes for 'A Bayesian Convolutional Neural Network-based Generalized Linear Model'

-## Simulation dataset code.
+## 1. Simulation dataset code.
 ### bayescglm_mp.py for training ByasCGLM with simulation datasets (multiprocessing code for BayesCGLM)
 * The code require two command arguments: (1) number of Monte Carlo samples (e.g.300) (2) number of cores to use
+* simulation_data_generator function() requires four arguments:  (1) number of simulated images (2) true coefficient of covariates (3) grid size (4) seed number for random data generation.
+* simulation data can generate normal, poisson, and binary responses.
-* Example command statement for implementing BayesCGLM for 1000 simulated images : _python bayescglm_mp.py 300 3_
+* Example command statement for implementing BayesCGLM for 1000 simulation dataset with 300 Monte Carlo samples and 3 cores for multiprocessing : _python bayescglm_mp.py 300 3_

-## Codes for generating samples from posterior distributions
+## 2. Codes for generating samples from posterior distributions
 ### posterior_dist.py for estimating posterior distribution
 * Posterior distribution of (4) in main manuscript.
 * This code require two arguments : (1)directory where the output of BayesCGLM data is stored.
 (2) number of Monte Carlo samples